-Most of the time, they don’t track all their KPIs in one dashboard, which makes it challenging to keep up with the metrics and share them internally.
+Most of the time, they don’t track all their communication metrics in one dashboard, which makes it challenging to keep up with the metrics and share them internally.

-2. The internal comms KPIs are not aligned with the business goals
+2. The internal comms communication metrics are not aligned with the business goals

 When it comes to internal communication, you need to think of the business’s goals and bottom line first.

 Indeed, your role as an IC practitioner is to build an internal comms strategy that helps everyone in the organization to reach their targets and contribute to the business’s success.
 Without data, it’s challenging to know how your IC strategy supports the business’s strategy overall.

 3. Internal communicators can’t take their strategy to the next level

 Without data, identifying where the communication bottlenecks are within the organization becomes an extremely difficult job.

 Why is the current strategy not working?
 Is it because the content shared with the employees is not engaging?
 Is it because the communication channels used within the organization aren’t the right ones?
 Are the messages shared with the employees clear enough?